AllenWLynch/signaturemodels/docs/tutorial.rst

 generalizeable model.
 This process can be parallelized for faster tuning.

 To run the *tune* command, you have to give the path to corpus, as well as the minimum and maximum bounds on the number of components to try.
-This command outputs a *tsv* file of scores for different model configurations.
+This command outputs a *json* file of scores for different model configurations.

 .. code-block:: bash